-What Is Life Insurance?
+What Is Life insurance?

 Life insurance pays a tax-free lump sum to the people you choose (your beneficiaries) when you die.
 You pay a monthly premium to keep the policy active.
 If you die during the policy term, the insurer pays.
-If you don't die during the term (for term life policies), the policy simply ends β€” no refund, no payout.
+If you don't die during the term (for term life policies), the policy simply ends - no refund, no payout.

-It sounds simple β€” and it is, at its core.
+It's simple at its core.
 The complexity comes from choosing the right type, the right amount, and the right term.
-Get those three things right, and life insurance is one of the most powerful and cost-effective financial tools available.
+Get those three things right and life insurance is one of the most cost-effective financial tools available.

-Life insurance isn't for you β€” it's for the people who depend on you financially.
+Life insurance isn't for you - it's for the people who depend on you financially.
 The question to ask isn't "what happens if I die?" but "what happens to my family financially if I die?"
 If the honest answer is "they'd struggle seriously," you need life insurance.
 If the answer is "they'd be fine," you may not.

-Who Actually Needs Life Insurance?
+Who Actually Needs Life insurance?

 You likely need life insurance if:

-• You have a mortgage β€” your co-owner / partner would struggle to pay it alone on their income
+• You have a mortgage and your partner would struggle to pay it alone

 • You have children or other dependants who rely on your income

-• You're the primary carer β€” even if you don't earn a salary, replacing your childcare contribution would cost significant money
+• You're the primary carer - even without a salary, replacing your childcare contribution costs significant money

-• You have significant debts (beyond the mortgage) that would fall to others
+• You have significant debts beyond the mortgage that would fall to others

 • Your partner's income alone couldn't maintain your family's lifestyle